ThisalFernando/Product_Management_API/README.md

-# Personal Finance Tracker API
+# Product Management REST API

 This is RESTful API for managing product details with user signup and login features.